Skip to content

 • An Inquiry into the Conditions of Rationality.
 2018. (contact for the manuscript)

-Université de Fribourg: courses within the Quali+ program in philosophy for non-philosophy students.
+Université de Fribourg: given as part of the Quali+ program in Philosophy.

-Université de Fribourg: seminar "On Certainty" in collaboration with Prof. Gianfranco Soldati.
+Université de Fribourg: given with Prof. Gianfranco Soldati.